-If you are new to Fibrodaze this page will help you quickly find our most informative and helpful content about living with fibromyalgia, along with tips to manage and cope with your symptoms.
+If you are new to Fibrodaze this page will help you quickly find our most helpful content about living with fibromyalgia, along with tips to manage and cope with your symptoms.

 Hello & Welcome to Fibrodaze